burghardt/easy-wg-quick/README.md

 On peer scan QR code or copy `wgclient_10.conf`.
 To display QR code again use

     qrencode -t ansiutf8 < wgclient_10.conf

+Or use saved QR code

+    cat wgclient_10.qrcode.txt

+To connect the whole network with a single Wireguard client running on an [OpenWRT] router, append generated [UCI] client configuration fragment to your router `/etc/config/network` file.

+    cat wgclient_10.uci.txt

 Finally on hub check if everything works with `sudo wg show`.